niki-1904/Digital-Twin-concept-using-AR-VR/README.md

 # Digital-Twin-concept-using-AR-VR

+Connecting VR with REST API: a Proof of concept for IoT Digital Twin

 - This is a live weather forecast ar/vr project using Unity.
 - It takes the required data from an open weather api in Json format and displays it in the 3D room on a 3D wall.